setpixel/storyboard-fountain/README.md

 * Works directly with Fountain Screenplays.
 * Create storyboards associated inside your script.
 Images saved in a folder next to the script.
 * 3 different pen modes and multiple colors.
 * Record pitches and play back.
-(NOT WORKING YET)
+(WORKS!
+No audio yet, though.)
 * Edit Fountain script inline without leaving app.
 (WORKS!
 Not perfect yet, but pretty rad.
 Report issues!)
 * Export pitches to send via link.
 (WORKS!
-No audio or timing yet, though.)
+No audio yet, though.)
 * Export pitches to Final Cut XML.
 (NOT WORKING YET)

 ## Getting it running from source